-- development of tools to support R3-related data collection methodologies. - creation of data dashboards and resources that increase R3 staff competency and capacity to evaluate, manage and interpret data to benefit decision-making.

-- creation of R3 effort outcome indicator measurement and collection systems that allow participant and license sales data to be summarized and compared at regional or national scales. - analyses or meta-analyses and reporting across multiple programs and geographies that determine and interpret the efficacy of R3 programs or program components, delivery mechanisms or platforms, branding or campaigns, and outcomes so that state agencies and partners can optimize effectiveness with the use of their R3 resources for the most significant benefits. - best data sources to monitor and evaluate participation in non-licensed activities, such as shooting sports. - Identification of effective measurement tools for shooting sports that can be used to identify effective R3 efforts.
+- development of tools to support R3-related data collection methodologies. - creation of data dashboards and resources that increase R3 staff competency and capacity to evaluate, manage and interpret data to benefit decision-making. - creation of R3 effort outcome indicator measurement and collection systems that allow participant and license sales data to be summarized and compared at regional or national scales - analyses or meta-analyses and reporting across multiple programs and geographies that determine and interpret the efficacy of R3 programs or program components, delivery mechanisms or platforms, branding or campaigns, and outcomes so that state agencies and partners can optimize effectiveness with the use of their R3 resources for the most significant benefits. - Identification of effective measurement tools for shooting sports that can be used to identify effective R3 efforts.